mathewlowry/myhub-gpt/permanent versions/Co-creating your physical event with your online community 3.md

 Yes, although in Vancouver I look forward to hearing a lot more about [permissioned data](https://myhub.ai/@mathewlowry/?tags=permissioned+data), which should unlock massive new opportunities for communities within the Atmosphere.

-In the previous version of this post, I assumed that *submitted* event items must be stored only in the website CMS, where the event jury can see them.
-When they give one provisional status, it would be pushed to the users' PDS and published from there onto the website for the community to discuss.
+For this version of this post, however, I'm operating on the assumption that *submitted* event items must be stored only in the website CMS.
+When they have been given provisional status by the Organisers, however:

-It was [Emelia](https://bsky.app/profile/thisismissem.social) who suggested a far cleaner approach:

-* the event website runs a **labeller** — a lightweight ATProto service — that publishes status changes as protocol-level labels attached to each event item.
-* the website displays only event items with provisional or approved labels.
+* they are displayed to anonymous website users
+* standard.site records are pushed to the users' PDS to put the event item onto the Atmosphere.

 ## Benefits: better reach with a simpler website